-Any person or entity that wishes to engage in the cultivation of cannabis for medical use shall submit an application to the Agricultural Commissioner's Office.
-Applications for Cultivation Permits shall be made upon such forms and accompanied by such plans and documents as may be prescribed by the Agricultural Commissioner's Office so as to assure the fullest practical presentation of facts for the review of the application.
-An application fee will be due at the time the application is submitted and is non-refundable.
+Any person or entity that wishes to engage in the cultivation of cannabis for medical use shall submit an application for a permit to the Agricultural Commissioner's Office.
+Applications for Cultivation-Permits shall be made upon such forms and accompanied by such plans and documents as may be prescribed by the Agricultural Commissioner's Office-so as to assure the fullest practical presentation of facts for the review of the application.
+The application shall be reviewed for accuracy-by both the applicant and-the Agricultural Commissioner's office-and other agencies as described herein and renewed annually.
+Any referral to or consultation with an agency other than the County of Mendocino shall state that a response must be returned within thirty (30) days of the date of the referral.
+An annual application fee will be due at the time the application is submitted for initial review or prior to any annual renewal of the application, and shall be paid in accordance with Section 10A.17.030 (E).